bloXroute-Labs/eth-mev-docs/proposermevprotect.md

 or

-"Mev protected block invalid due to the following: expected value atleast <expectedBlockValue> got <value> with blockProfit <blockProfit>.
+"propser mev protected block invalid due to the following: expected value atleast <expectedBlockValue> got <value> with blockProfit <blockProfit>.
 Expected ratio atleast <enforced_profit_ratio (90)> got <calculated ratio>.
 ```

 ## Relay Technical Implementation

-### Validating Mev Protect
+### Validating Proposer Mev Protect

-Relays are required to validate that mev protect slots only receive blocks that are above the expected threshold using the following formula unless additional payment is offered.
+Relays are required to validate that proposer mev protect slots only receive blocks that are above the expected threshold using the following formula unless additional payment is offered.
 Optimistic builders are required to still have their blocks validated:

 ```
 func ValidateMevProtect(blockValue, coinbaseBefore, coinbaseAfter, enforcedProfitRatio int) bool {